 Following a death in service, the deceased estates staff of the JCCC will authorise the release of any personal effects found on military property to the next of kin or executor, and is responsible for notifying the executor of any monies due to the estate from the MOD (such as balance of pay/death in service grant).
 Payment is made to the executor once the necessary legal authority has been obtained.

-The team also makes payments to the estate of ex service personnel in respect of a preserved pension and will investigate and may grant exemptions from inheritance tax on an estate, under S154 of the Inheritance Tax Act, where death arises during or, in the view of service medical authorities, is proved to have been hastened by, active service against an enemy, or other service of a war like nature.
+The team also makes payments to the estate of ex service personnel in respect of a preserved pension and will investigate and may grant exemptions from inheritance tax on an estate, under S154 and S155A of the Inheritance Tax Act 1984, where death arises during or, in the view of service medical authorities, is proved to have been hastened by, active service against an enemy, or other service of a war like nature, or for deaths occurring on or after 19 March 2014, where the individual was targeted and killed because they were a serving or former member of the armed forces, or died on duty whilst responding to an emergency circumstance.
 IHT exemptions on the estates of those who die whilst actually serving in the armed forces, where the qualifying criteria of the legislation is met, will be granted automatically by the JCCC.
 However, exemptions on the estates of veterans have to be applied for by the NOK / executor after the death of the individual.

 Veterans or their NOK seeking additional information on the qualifying criteria for the inheritance tax exemption in relation to previous military service should contact the JCCC

 Estates of deceased service personnel: unpaid estates

 The Deceased Estates Office of the Joint Casualty and Compassionate Centre (JCCC) is responsible for making payments from the Ministry of Defence (MOD) to the estate of deceased service personnel, as well as those who die in retirement whilst holding preserved pension rights.
 These pension rights arise from military service after 1975 where there is no eligible dependant to whom the pension can be paid.